andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/testing/testability-tip-for-swift-developers-public-over-private.md

 ### Testing non-public code

-As I mentioned in the beginning, it's not good to just haphazardly go through your code and &#8220;`public` all the things!!&#8221;.
+As I mentioned in the beginning, it's not good to just haphazardly go through your code and "`public` all the things!!&#8221;.
 After _appropriately_ marking fundamental functions `public` and transitioning sets of `private` functions to new Types where they can happily live as part of _that_ Type's public API, there will likely be a few `private` or `internal` things left over.

 How do these get tested?